adafish/vr-video-lookaround/README.md

 # vr-video-lookaround
-Scripts for a Unity project that handles simple interaction--video selection--and playback in VR.
+Scripts for a Unity 2017.3 project that handles simple interaction--video selection--and playback in VR.

+This project was built to accomodate both GearVR and HTC-Vive, and included three different scenes for video and three different start scenes.
+This allowed anyone building the project to create versions with any one of these videos or all three videos using the build settings without modifying the code.